imfatant/test/README.md

 # Part 3
 Let's talk about the peripherals now.
 A basic minimum configuration is likely to include:
 - an R/C receiver.
 - a GPS receiver (with or without integrated compass).
-    - a radio modem for telemetry, particularly at longer ranges.
+- a radio modem for a bidirectional datalink, particularly at longer ranges.

+The BBBlue's onboard WiFi is great for debugging and testing at close range if 2.4 GHz is free, but for anything more interesting a dedicated radio datalink is recommended.

 ... (in the process of writing) ...